Conformal Invariance and Multifractality at Anderson Transitions in Arbitrary Dimensions

-All powers of $u$ in this expansion differ from the leading power $\Delta^{(s)}/2$ by non-negative integers $n$, consistent with the even integer gaps between the spin-zero conformal blocks in Eq.~\eqref{eq:G-blocks-one-family}.
-The functions $f_n(v)$ are arbitrary so far, and quantities with the superscript $(s)$ depend on the external dimensions in a channel-covariant manner.
-At this point, one can make a further simplification by assuming that the functions $f_r(v)$ can be represented as (possibly infinite) sums of power laws in $v$, i.e.
+The functions $f_n$ are arbitrary so far, and quantities with the superscript $(s)$ depend on the external dimensions in a channel-covariant manner.
+At this point, one can make a further simplification by assuming that the functions $f_r(v)$ can be represented as (possibly infinite) sums of power laws in $v$, i.e.,

-where $\sigma_m$ are unrelated real numbers and the coefficients $C_{nm}$ do not depend on the cross-ratios $(u,v)$ or the external dimensions.
-The Coulomb gas theories are of this form with a single term, see Eq.~\eqref{eq:CG-Gfunction}.
-The generalized free field correlators~\cite{Fitzpatrick2012} with $\Delta_{\phi} \ge 0$ are similarly composed of sums of power-laws in $u$ and $v$ although they do not satisfy Abelian fusion (integer gaps in powers of $u$).
-The above ansatz made an appearance for the case of a correlator of identical operators in Ref.~\cite{Li-InvBootstrap-2017} which discussed the idea of building crossing-sym\-metric $G$-functions.
-The issue of its generality was raised and left unanswered there.
+where $\sigma_m$ are unrelated real numbers and the coefficients $C_{nm}$ do not depend on the cross ratios $(u,v)$ or the external dimensions.
+The Coulomb gas theories are of this form with a single term; see Eq.~\eqref{eq:CG-Gfunction}.
+The generalized free field correlators~\cite{Fitzpatrick2012} with $\Delta_{\phi} \ge 0$ are similarly composed of sums of power laws in $u$ and $v$, although they do not satisfy Abelian fusion (integer gaps in powers of $u$).
+The above ansatz appeared for the case of a correlator of identical operators in Ref.~\cite{Li-InvBootstrap-2017}, which discussed the idea of building crossing-sym\-metric $G$ functions.
 Similarly, the authors of Ref.~\cite{Alday-Zhiboedov} use a version where the coefficients $C_{nm}$ are functions of $\log u, \log v$ (the logarithms come from anomalous dimensions of the subleading operators in the twist family).
 As our definition of Abelian fusion, Eq.~\eqref{eq:Abelian-fusion-d}, exactly fixes the dimensions of all subleading operators, the logarithms are unnecessary in our treatment.

-\textit{Constraints on the $G$-function from crossing.} Now we explore constraints on the Abelian $G$-function~\eqref{eq:GfunctionAssumed} imposed by crossing symmetry.
-Substituting this function into the crossing equation~\eqref{eq:stCrossing}, we obtain

-This equation enforces a structure on the $G$-function that is understandable in terms of crossing symmetric building blocks~\cite{Li-InvBootstrap-2017}, such that any truncation up to $(N, M)$ of the double sum in Eq.~\eqref{eq:GfunctionAssumed} is also crossing symmetric.
-In this case all terms in Eq.~\eqref{eq:GfunctionAssumed} fall into two groups: single terms that are crossing-symmetric by themselves, and pairs of terms that get exchanged under crossing.
-The result is the $G$-function
+\textit{Constraints on the $G$ function from crossing.} Substituting the Abelian $G$ function~\eqref{eq:GfunctionAssumed} into Eq.~\eqref{eq:stCrossing}, we obtain an equation that enforces a structure on the $G$ function understandable in terms of crossing symmetric building blocks~\cite{Li-InvBootstrap-2017}, such that any truncation up to $(N, M)$ of the double sum in Eq.~\eqref{eq:GfunctionAssumed} is also crossing symmetric; see the Supplemental material~\cite{Supplementary} for details.
+The result is the $G$ function